kidunot89/wp-graphql-composer/README.md

 ```
   attachment.compose = queryComposer({ ... });
 ```
-`queryComposer` is one of two functions provided for creating composers.
-The other is `baseComposer` which is almost identical to `queryComposer` except is doesn't have a `queries` property.
+`queryComposer` is one of three functions provided for creating composers.
+The others are `baseComposer` and `standardComposer`. `standardComposer` is almost identical to `queryComposer` except is doesn't have a `queries`, and `sharedMapper` is simply called `mapper` property.
 The both accept an object as the parameter.
 The use cases are simple.
-Use `queryComposer` when you need Apollo/GraphQL logic, otherwise use `baseComposer`.
+Use `queryComposer` if you need Apollo/GraphQL query data with reusable logic, use `standardComposer` if you need a `loading` and `error-handling` layer, and for simply reusable logic use `baseComposer`.
 The `Error` and `Loading` composers are created using `baseComposer`.

 The next is the first three properties of the object parameter.
 ```